cmabdullah/Documentation/Documentation/Redis.md

-> SETEX key seconds value
-Sets the value with the expiry of a key
+1. SETEX key seconds value, Sets the value with the expiry of a key

-> SETNX key value
-Sets the value of a key, only if the key does not exist
+2. SETNX key value, Sets the value of a key, only if the key does not exist

-> SETRANGE key offset value
-Overwrites the part of a string at the key starting at the specified offset
+3. SETRANGE key offset value, Overwrites the part of a string at the key starting at the specified offset

-> STRLEN key
-Gets the length of the value stored in a key
+4. STRLEN key, Gets the length of the value stored in a key

-> MSET key value [key value ...]
-Sets multiple keys to multiple values
+5. MSET key value [key value ...], Sets multiple keys to multiple values

-> MSETNX key value [key value ...]
-Sets multiple keys to multiple values, only if none of the keys exist
+6. MSETNX key value [key value ...], Sets multiple keys to multiple values, only if none of the keys exist

-> PSETEX key milliseconds value
-Sets the value and expiration in milliseconds of a key
+7. PSETEX key milliseconds value, Sets the value and expiration in milliseconds of a key

-> INCR key
-Increments the integer value of a key by one
+8. INCR key, Increments the integer value of a key by one

-> INCRBY key increment
-Increments the integer value of a key by the given amount
+9. INCRBY key increment, Increments the integer value of a key by the given amount

-> INCRBYFLOAT key increment
-Increments the float value of a key by the given amount
+10. INCRBYFLOAT key increment, Increments the float value of a key by the given amount

-> DECR key
-Decrements the integer value of a key by one
+11. DECR key, Decrements the integer value of a key by one

-> DECRBY key decrement
-Decrements the integer value of a key by the given number
+12. DECRBY key decrement, Decrements the integer value of a key by the given number

-> APPEND key value
-Appends a value to a key
+13. APPEND key value, Appends a value to a key

 #### setex -> set the value expiry of the key